 Every year we run specials for pre-season furnace cleanings.
 We do a couple of different formats, but the basic idea is to get a heating professional in to look at your unit and to bring it up to its maximum performance level for the upcoming season.
 The question often comes up regarding how often is often enough to get a unit serviced.

 If you think about it; the amount you use your home heating system is pretty amazing compared with other mechanical equipment in your life.
 You drive your car maybe a few hours a day.
 You use your stove, your microwave, your toilet (ha!) only a few times per day each.
 Maybe the refrigerator and the microwave get used a bit more but still represent a fraction of the time a typical heating system runs.
 OK… you may use certain light fixtures as much… but I don’t think you could compare a bulb to a heating unit.

-The components that make up these complex machines are all subject to wear and tear as well as normal replacement of some specific components depending on your unit.
-An organized checklist that addresses each of these components is the best way to systematically review each of the individual systems and subsystems to make sure they are all in good working order and are likely to stay that way.
+The components that make up any HVAC system are all subject to wear and tear, as well as normal replacement of some specific components.
+An organized checklist that addresses each of these components is the best way to systematically review each of the individual systems and subsystems to make sure the units are all in good working order and are likely to stay that way.